nguyennd29/-FRONTEND-KeepWarmBaby/README.md

 * [License](#license)
 ---
 ## General info
 Winter is coming.
-You worry your lover do not notice the upcoming cold and forgot to wear warm enough?
+You worry your lover may not notice the upcoming cold and forget to wear warm enough?
 Don't worry.
 "Keep warm baby" was born to solve this problem.
 Not only a weather forcast website, "Keep warm baby" can also automatically remind your lover when ever temparature gets lower by sending emails with full of sweet words and flowers.
 This project is a part of Techkid Hackathon in Hanoi 2018.

 ---